SummaryRead the full fact sheet

 Paying to see a dentist

 How much you pay for public dental healthcare depends on your situation and the type of treatment you need.
 You may be able to get treatment for free or there may be a cost involved.
-See the Dental Health Services Victoria website for current fees.
+See the Dental Health Services Victoria (DHSV) website for current fees.

 Free dental treatment